Talvivaara (LSE: TALV) and Salamander Energy (LSE: SMDR) fall on disappointing news.

-Finally, if you're in the market for somewhat more dependable FTSE shares, look no further than 8 Shares Held By Britain's Super Investor.
+Finally, if you're in the market for FTSE shares that should not provide nasty surprises, then "8 Shares Held By Britain's Super Investor" may be for you.
 In this free report, we've analysed the £20 billion portfolio of legendary City fund manager Neil Woodford.
-Click here now to discover his favourite large-cap companies with high dividends and good growth potential.
+Click here now to discover his favourite large-caps with high dividends and steady growth potential.
 But hurry -- the report is free for a limited time only.

 Are you looking to profit as a long-term investor?
 "10 Steps To Making A Million In The Market" is the latest Motley Fool guide to help Britain invest.
 Better.
 We urge you to read the report today -- while it's still free and available.

 > Alan does not own any shares mentioned in this article.